JuliaLang/julia/doc/stdlib/base.rst

    Return a string with the contents of the operating system clipboard ("paste").

+.. function:: reload(name::AbstractString)

+   ..
+Docstring generated from Julia source

+   Force reloading of a package, even if it has been loaded before.
+This is intended for use during package development as code is modified.

 .. function:: require(module::Symbol)

    ..
 Docstring generated from Julia source